IGS/FADU/docs/index.md

 * A GFF3-formatted annotation file

 # Output
-* Tab-delimited file whose name is the BAM input file's basename, ending in '.counts.txt'
+The output is a tab-delimited file whose name is the BAM input file's basename, ending in '.counts.txt'.
+For example if the name of the BAM file was 'sample123.bam', the output file name is 'sample123.counts.txt'

-  * These are the following fields:
+The output file has the following fields:
 * Name of feature
 * Number of BAM fragments that aligned to this feature's non-overlapping bases
 * Fractionalized fragment counts
   * For each aligned fragment, the depth is (intersect of fragment coords to feature coords that do not overlap with other features) / length of the fragment

 ```
 usage: fadu.jl -b /path/to/file.bam -g /path/to/annotation.gff3
-               -o /path/to/output/dir/ [-s STRANDED] [-f FEATURE_TYPE]
+               -o /path/to/output/dir [-s STRANDED] [-f FEATURE_TYPE]
                [-a ATTRIBUTE_TYPE]

 optional arguments: